top of page

 Clip Credit; BBC Reputations-King George VI-The Reluctant King (1999)

-In Armstrong's Army, our character, retired Commodore Jim O'Malley, recounts the dramatic maiden voyage of his ship, the Calcutta Queen II, in 1940.
+In Armstrong's Army, retired Commodore Jim O'Malley recounts the dramatic maiden voyage of his ship, the Calcutta Queen II, in 1940.
 This clip explains the remarkable truth that inspired our own version of events.
 It's a brief extract from a 1997 documentary series, The Liners: Ships of Destiny (ABC Australia), narrated by Sandy McCutcheon and with expert commentary from legendary maritime historian John Maxtone-Graham.

 A BBC World Service radio documentary series, available in podcast, The Red and the White, is highly recommended.